Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Others, however, are attacks: they cause damage to everyone within an area.
 Depending on that area, it may not even be possible to avoid one effectively.
 When being subjected to an AoE attack, the first thing to determine is if you can dodge it effectively.
 To do this, take the attack's Speed, and determine how far you could move (see 'Actions') in that time.
 If that distance is greater than the effect's radius, then congratulations, you can dodge normally.
 If not, you have a -2 penalty to Dodge per yard you're short by.

 Taijutsu Area of Effect techniques (such as Senpuu) can be parried, but parrying an AoE attack does not 'stop' the attack outright, and anyone else who was within the area of effect can still be hit by the attack: each person must defend against it individually, and a successful parry does not stop secondary effects of the attack (such as Tsukenyaku's shockwave), though effects dependent upon a successful hit or dealing damage, obviously, do not apply on a successful parry.
-Ninjutsu AoE's, however, can not generally cannot be parried.
+Ninjutsu AoE's can not be parried by Taijutsu, but can by ninjutsu.
 Other defenses, such as raising a ninjutsu-based wall, are typically effective.

 ### Knockback
 Certain jutsu have an effect referred to as "knockback", which does about what it sounds like: pushes you away from its user or point of origin.
 Knockback is measured in yards; a 10 yard knockback means that, if you are hit, you will be moved 10 yards away from wherever the jutsu originated from.
 Some may have more complex rules, such as pushing you to the edge of their area of effect.